Fully Autonomous AI Agents Should Not be Developed: Definitions

 \subsection{On Agency}

 The concept of ``agency" is central to debates about autonomous AI systems, yet its meaning and implications remain philosophically contested.
 In general terms, an \textit{agent} is understood as an entity with capacity to act \cite{anscombe1957, davidson1963}.
 Applying this concept to artificial systems raises questions about the nature of those acts' \textit{intentionality}: the philosophical literature commonly understands agency through the lens of intentional action, where actions are explained in terms of the agent's mental states (e.g., beliefs, desires) and their capacity to act for reasons \cite{davidson1963, goldman1970}, but artificially intelligent agents are not known to have mental states as historically discussed.
 This suggests that AI agents lack the fundamental characteristics of genuine agency \cite{frankfurt1971, bratman1987, velleman1992}.
-As such, philosophical foundations supporting the development of ``agency'' in AI agents--and indeed, whether AI agents may be said to have ``agency'' at all--remain questionable.
 This has two primary ramifications for this work: (1) the increased risk we note with increasing agentic levels is not counter-balanced by common philosophical underpinnings that might motivate the benefits of agency; (2) we contextualize AI agents using the concept of ``autonomy'', and center the concept of ``agent'', rather than agency, in recognizing \textit{agentic} levels.